esphome/esphome-docs/components/lvgl.rst

             id: temperature_needle
             value: 3

-See :ref:`lvgl-cook-thermometer` and :ref:`lvgl-cook-clock` in the Cookbook for examples how to effectively use this widget.
+See :ref:`lvgl-cook-gauge`, :ref:`lvgl-cook-thermometer` and :ref:`lvgl-cook-clock` in the Cookbook for examples how to effectively use this widget.

 .. _lvgl-wgt-img: